myabc/myabc.github.com/_posts/2009-11-18-getting-started-with-datamapper-merb-on-jruby.markdown

     jruby -S gem install json_pure addressable

-Install Gemcutter (DataMapper and Merb projects are currently in the process of migrating their Rakefiles to use Gemcutter):
+Install Jeweler (DataMapper and Merb projects are currently in the process of migrating their Rakefiles to use Jeweler):

-    jruby -S gem install gemcutter
+    jruby -S gem install jeweler

 ### Install Extlib